istio/enhancements/features/dual-stack-support.md

 **Feature name:**

-Dual Stack support for Kubernetes
+Dual stack support in Istio

 [//]: # (The name of the feature, e.g. Multiple control planes)